BY MOLLY | EVERYTHINGSHIHTZU.COM

 This post may contain affiliate links.
 Read privacy & disclosure policy for info

-Shih Tzu are small enough where they don’t require a lot of space for comfort and don’t mind where they live, as long as they can be with you.
+A Shih Tzu doesn't require a large amount of space to be comfortable given their small size, and they don't care where they live as long as they can be with their person, which is you.

 However, he will still need a little space to call his own.

-Living in an apartment is not really any different from living in a house.
+Living in an apartment with a Shih Tzu dog is not really any different from living in a house.

-They adapt well to nearly any living arrangement and are comfortable whether in a small city apartment or a large home.
+They adapt well to almost any living situation and are comfortable whether in a small apartment in a big city or a big house in the country.

 The neighbors are awfully close by when you live in an apartment.
 And the walls can be thin too.